Magic: The Gathering: Initial design

-Garfield returned to Pennsylvania and set off designing the game's core rules and initial cards, with about 150 completed in the few months after his return.
+Garfield returned to Pennsylvania and set out to design the game's core rules and initial cards, with about 150 completed in the few months after his return.
 The type of gameplay centered on each color remained consistent with how Five Magics had been and with how Magic: The Gathering would stay in the future, such as red representing aggressive attacks.
 Other games also influenced the design at this point, with Garfield citing games like Cosmic Encounter and Strat-o-matic Baseball as games that differ each time they are played because of different sets of cards being in play.

 Initial "cards" were based on using available copyrighted art, and copied to paper to be tested by groups of volunteers at the university.
 About six months after the meeting with Adkison, Garfield had refined the first complete version of his game.
-Garfield also began to set the narrative of the game in "Dominia", a multiverse of infinite "planes" from which players, as wizards, can draw power from, which would allow for the vast array of creatures and magics that he was planning for the cards.
+Garfield also began to set the narrative of the game in "Dominia", a multiverse of infinite "planes" from which players, as wizards, can draw power, which would allow for the vast array of creatures and magics that he was planning for the cards.

 Garfield has stated that two major influences in his creation of Magic: the Gathering were the games Cosmic Encounter, which first used the concept that normal rules could sometimes be overridden, and Dungeons & Dragons.
 One of the "Magic Golden Rules" states that "Whenever a card's text directly contradicts these rules, the card takes precedence."
 The Comprehensive Rules, a detailed rulebook, exists to clarify conflicts.

 Simultaneously, Adkison sought investment into Wizards of the Coast to prepare to publish the game.
 The company had already committed to completing The Primal Order rulebook, aimed to be compatible with most other role-playing systems on the market, which most investment was drawn to.
 He had to bring in a number of local Cornish artists to create the fantasy art for Garfield's cards, offering them shares in Wizards of the Coast in payment.
 After The Primal Order was published in 1992, Wizards of the Coast was sued by Palladium for copyright infringement, a case that was settled out of court and with the result that a second printing of The Primal Order removed the rules relevant to Palladium's system, but this case also financially harmed Wizards of the Coast.
 Adkison decided to create a separate company, Garfield Games, for publishing the card game.

 While the game was simply called Magic through most of playtesting, when the game had to be officially named a lawyer informed them that the name Magic was too generic to be trademarked.
 Mana Clash was instead chosen to be the name used in the first solicitation of the game.
 However, everybody involved with the game continued to refer to it simply as Magic.
 After further legal consultation, it was decided to rename the game Magic: The Gathering, thus enabling the name to be trademarked.